cucumber/docs/content/good-practices.md

 # Grouping steps

 Technically it doesn't matter how you name your step definition files, or which step definitions you put in a file.
 You *could* have one giant file and put all your step definitions in there.
-But that would get very *messy*, and hard to maintain.
+But that would get very messy, and hard to maintain.
 Instead, we recommend creating a separate {{% text "ruby" %}}`*_steps.rb`{{% /text %}}{{% text "java" %}}`Steps.java`{{% /text %}}{{% text "javascript" %}}`*_steps.js`{{% /text %}} file for each domain concept.

 A good rule of thumb is to have one file for each major {{% text "ruby" %}}model/database table.{{% /text %}}{{% text "java" %}}domain object.{{% /text %}}{{% text "javascript" %}}domain object.{{% /text %}}